wi7a1ian/csharp-cpu-lab/README.md

 This makes sure that the beginning of the object or array coincides with the beginning of a cache line.
 Some compilers will align large static arrays automatically.

-It is often more efficient to allocate one big block of memory for all the objects (memory pooling) than to allocate a small block for each object.
-(List vs Vector in C++)
+It is often more efficient to allocate one big block of memory for all the objects (memory pooling) than to allocate a small block for each object (List vs Vector in C++).
+Its also more reasonable to reuse objects instead of deallocating.

 When working with arrays & structs:
 - Look at the operations in the loop and decide if it is more beneficial to move from AoS to SoA to guarantee sequential memory access.